virtualsach/virtualsach.github.io/src/content/blog/kubernetes-met-nsxt.md

 tags: ["kubernetes", "nsx-t", "ncp", "cni", "devops", "ntt-data"]
 ---

+> "Developers wanted to spin up 50 namespaces today.
+Network Ops wanted IPAM, Firewalls, and Compliance.
+It was the classic Speed vs. Control deadlock."

 It was May 2021.
 The "Cloud Native" wave had hit our client.

-**The Clash:**
+# The Clash

-* **Developers**: "We need to spin up 50 namespaces today for testing.
-We can't file a ticket for every subnet."
+* **Developers**: "We need to spin up 50 namespaces today for testing."
-* **Network Ops**: "We can't just let you create rogue networks.
-We need IPAM, we need Firewall rules, and we need compliance."
+* **Network Ops**: "We can't just let you create rogue networks."

-It was the classic Speed vs. Control deadlock.
+---

-## The Solution: NSX Container Plugin (NCP)
+# The Solution: NSX Container Plugin (NCP)

 We implemented the **NSX Container Plugin (NCP)**.